 How can I keep my payment within my budget when financing a car?

 The monthly payment amount of your car loan will depend on a variety of factors — the total purchase price of the car, your down payment, the length of the car loan and your interest rate.
 If you want to keep your monthly payment below the average payment for a car, you can get a cheaper car, make a higher down payment, or take out a longer loan.
-You can also work on raising your credit score to hopefully qualify for a lower interest rate.
+You can also work on building your credit score to hopefully qualify for a lower interest rate.

 How fast can a car loan raise my credit score?

 While taking out a car loan can possibly build your credit, you shouldn’t count on an immediate positive impact.
 In the short-term, it’s possible that your credit score may decrease from the new credit inquiries and the additional debt that shows up on your credit report.
-However, over time, making regular and on-time payments on your auto loan could improve your credit score.
+However, over time, making regular and on-time payments on your auto loan could build your credit score.

 Does leasing a car build credit?